seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 But a hare that is hoar
 Is too much for a score,
 When it hoars ere it be spent.
-Romeo, will you come to your father’s? we’ll
+Romeo, will you come to your father's? we'll
 to dinner, thither.

 **ROMEO**